open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

 == Changelog ==

+= 0.1.20190612b =
+ * Hallelujah - bugfix to not overwrite original url in db

 = 0.1.20190612a =
  * Hallelujah - create 192x192 thumbnail version of children
  * Hallelujah - add random Bible verse widget